Oddworld: Soulstorm: Plot

 While the freed Mudokons from RuptureFarms celebrate their release, Abe consults with a shaman who urges him to cut away his lip-stitches to "find his voice", but Abe refuses to do so as he recalls the stitches are the last memory of his mother, Sam.
 At the same time, the Monsaic Lines is bombarded by the surviving Sligs from RuptureFarms, led by a vengeful Molluck, vilified by the Magog Cartel for 'destroying his own factory for the insurance money'.
 Abe and the surviving Mudokons led by Alf run away to safety.
 As Abe escapes, he comes across a Mudokon escapee - the same one seen in the introduction - slowly dying from a gunshot wound, who urges Abe to save all of them while giving him a wrapped package, telling him to find someone named "the Keeper".

 Abe departs to acquire a FeeCo train that can lead the free Mudokons to safety.
 Amidst the way, especially within the abandoned mines of the Sorrow Valley, Abe comes across Mudokon escapees who became mysteriously ill while also coming across another dead Mudokon who carried a video-cassette tape, with a letter urging Abe to see it.
 Despite the pursuit from Molluck's Sligs and blimp, Abe reaches the Phat station and hijacks the train, using it to pick up Alf, the Monsaic Lines' survivors and any Mudokons Abe comes across.

-At the train, Abe confides to Alf his findings, including the wrapped package - which is a map to the Necrum Mines and an amber amulet with a Quarma-based creature - and the tape, which Alf tells can be listened at a communications tower in the Slig Barracks, which is the train's next stop.
-Infiltrating the communications tower, Abe listens to the tape, which is revealed to be a project showcase for SoulStorm Brew, revealed to be an addictive drink meant to cause dependency on Mudokons - keeping the workforce loyal - which also acts as a poison which can cause lethal side-effects if not continuously imbibed within 48 hours.
+At the train, Abe confides to Alf his findings, including the wrapped package - which is a map to the Necrum Mines and an amber amulet with a Quarma-based creature - and the tape, which Alf tells can be viewed at a communications tower in the Slig Barracks, which is the train's next stop.
+Infiltrating the communications tower, Abe watches to the tape, which is revealed to be a project showcase for SoulStorm Brew, revealed to be an addictive drink meant to cause dependency on Mudokons - keeping the workforce loyal - which also acts as a poison which can cause lethal side-effects if not continuously imbibed within 48 hours.
 Realizing the danger, Abe urges Alf to head to Necrum so he can find the Keeper.